sniklaus/teaching-webdev/README.md

 display, position, left, top, width, height, margin, border, padding, background-color, color, font-style, font-weight, list-style
 ```

-Note that the headless browser that is evaluating your submission does not know about flexbox / flexible boxes.
-For the `7-block` exercise, I recommend having a look at `inline-block` layouting.
+Note that the headless browser on the grading server that is evaluating your submission does not know about flexible boxes / flexbox.
+For the `7-block` exercise, I accordingly recommend having a look at `inline-block` layouting.

 ## `javascript/*`
 The exercises in this category already come with some scaffolding and provide inline instructions.
 You might find the following resources helpful to accomplish the given tasks.